T-AbdelAlim/LBOmeshfilter/README.md

 Every surface mesh can be characterized by a combination of its most prominent frequency components, or surface harmonics.
 The Laplace-Beltrami operator, is a discretized method to determine the surface harmonics at each vertex.

-LBOmeshfilter allows reconstruction of a 3D surface mesh using the first n eigenvectors, which can be useful for different mesh processing.
+LBOmeshfilter allows reconstruction of a 3D surface mesh using the first n eigenvectors, which can be useful for different mesh processing tasks.
 When all eigenvectors are used for reconstruction, the original mesh is generated.

 ## Installation and usage
 Project is created with: